servo/servo.org/_posts/2024-04-30-this-month-in-servo.md

 - fixed some (but not all) HTTP 400 errors when sending requests to nginx (@philip-lamb, #32024, #32093)
 - fixed ‘min-height’ and ‘max-height’ on elements with ‘float’ (@Loirooriol, #32057)

+Big changes are coming to Servo’s **font loading and rendering**, thanks to @mrobinson’s font system redesign RFC (#32033).
+Work has already started on this (@mrobinson, @mukilan, #32034, #32038, #32100, #32101, #32115), with the eventual goal of making font data **zero-copy readable from multiple threads**.
+This in turn will fix several major issues with font caching, including cached font data leaking over time and between pages, unnecessary loading from disk, and unnecessary copying to layout.

 ## Embedding and dev changes

 Servo’s docs are moving to [**The Servo Book**](https://book.servo.org)!